 “I enjoy working in a professional environment where development is encouraged and supported.
 As for Utrera, I’m from a small town and there’s a lot more happening here than there.
 It’s got everything you need and it’s really Spanish” Catherine W

 “The town is what I expected.
 I didn’t want to go somewhere touristy.
 At school there are loads of opportunities to learn and develop as a teacher, but you obviously have to be prepared to put in the hard work!
 I’m really pleased with how much I’ve learnt particularly about teaching children.”Emily R

 COURSES AND STUDENTS

 90% of our students are younger learners from 4 years of age up to 18.
 There are also adult classes which range in level from beginners up to advanced.
 Our students follow set coursebooks and on average come to class twice a week.
-A lot of our students prepare for the Trinity Oral exams or the Cambridge KET, PET, FCE and CAE exams.
+A lot of our students prepare for the Trinity Oral exams or the Cambridge KET, PET, FCE, CAE and CPE exams.

 We offer a competitive package with a salary in accordance with national pay agreements and full national health and social security cover.
 Each teacher is also covered by a private accident insurance and civil liability scheme.
 Contracts are legally binding in accordance to Spanish labour law and are for 9 months from mid-September to mid-June.

-Contract are for 24 hours per week plus class preparation, administration (i.e. student reports etc…), and attendance of teacher’s meetings and training workshops.
-All our teachers are also required to help plan and run one Kids Club which takes place on a Friday evening as well as our Cambridge Mock Exam on a Saturday morning .
+Contract are for 22 hours per week plus class preparation, administration (i.e. student reports etc…), and attendance of teacher’s meetings and training workshops.
+All our teachers are also required to help plan and run one Kids Club which takes place on a Friday evening.

 All teachers have 2 weeks’ paid holiday at Christmas and 1 week at Easter as well as all local and national holiays.